The Man Who Invented Motion Pictures

 About this book

-A “spellbinding, thriller-like” (Shelf Awareness) history about the invention of the motion picture and the mysterious, forgotten man behind it—detailing his life, work, disappearance, and legacy.
+A “spellbinding, thriller-like” (Shelf Awareness) history of early cinema and the invention of motion pictures centered on the mysterious, forgotten man behind it—detailing his life, work, disappearance, and legacy.

 The year is 1888, and Louis Le Prince is finally testing his “taker” or “receiver” device for his family on the front lawn.
 The device is meant to capture ten to twelve images per second on film, creating a reproduction of reality that can be replayed as many times as desired.
 In an otherwise separate and detached world, occurrences from one end of the globe could now be viewable with only a few days delay on the other side of the world.
 No human experience—from the most mundane to the most momentous—would need to be lost to history.